rjcalifornia/elgg_whoops/README.md

 - Clone this repository, and run ``` composer install ```
 - Copy the  ``` .env.example ``` file to  ``` .env ```
 - Change  ``` APP_ENV=prod ```  to  ``` APP_ENV=dev ```
+- Log into elgg as an Administrator, and activate the plugin
 - Place the plugin at the bottom of the page

 #### Features